gabyballester/react-ts-weather-app-tech-assessment/README.md

+# Project: Weather App

-# React + Vite + TypeScript Boilerplate
+## Made with: React + TypeScript

-This starter boilerplate provides a streamlined setup for React development using Vite, TypeScript, ESLint, Prettier, Husky, Pre-commit hooks, Jest, and React Testing Library.
+This is a weather forecast application that allows users to switch between different languages [Spanish, English] and cities [London, Toronto, Singapore].
+This capability provides a personalized and adaptable experience, ensuring users can access relevant information conveniently and effectively.

 ## Features